jpalala/tachyons-with-bs4-grid/README.md

-# Tachyons with VS4 grid
+# Tachyons with Bootstrap v4 grid

 Compiled tachyons without widths but replaced with bootstrap's grid css